Arnav-png/Docker-reverse-proxy/readme.md

 Project Description

-This project is a reverse proxy built with typescript,http-proxy and Express, designed to dynamically manage Docker containers.
-It dynamically registers and routes requests to specific containers based on subdomains.
-The application listens for Docker container events and automatically updates its routing table when containers are started.
-This simplifies the process of managing multiple microservices deployed as Docker containers.
+This project is a TypeScript-based reverse proxy built with dockerode, http-proxy and Express, designed to dynamically manage Docker containers and route traffic based on subdomains.
+It automatically registers and routes requests to specific containers, updating its routing table in real-time when containers are started.
+This simplifies managing multiple microservices deployed as Docker containers by handling routing and container lifecycle management seamlessly.
 Architecture Overview

 The architecture consists of the following components: